 Short-term priorities

-Continue combating corruption, and ensure effective implementation of relevant international legal instruments, such as the UN Convention Against Corruption and the recommendations of the Council of Europe's Group of States against Corruption (GRECO);
+Continue combating corruption, and ensure effective implementation of relevant international legal instruments, such as standards, in particular those enshrined in the UN Convention Against Corruption, and the recommendations of the Council of Europe's Group of States against Corruption (GRECO) Criminal Law Convention and the Organisation for Economic Co-operation and Development’s (OECD) Anti-Bribery Convention;

 Improve citizens' right to information as one of key measure to effectively prevent corruption;

-Strengthen capacity of oversight, audit and financial investigation bodies;
+Strengthen capacity of [GE: Strengthen capacity of Continue strengthening capacity of existing] oversight, audit and financial investigation bodies;

 Continue inclusive policy making with participation of citizens and dialogue between civil society and national and local authorities;

 Reinforce oversight capacities of the parliament by improving capacity of sectoral committees.
+[GE: Reinforce oversight capacities of the parliament by improving capacity of sectoral committees.]

 Continue implementation of the Public Administration Reform Roadmap and strengthen coordination, monitoring and reporting on the Roadmap and underlying strategies both at political and administrative level;